-The players are required to check that the boards given to them are the correct boards, and that they are played in the correct orientation.
+The players are required to check that the boards given to them are the correct boards, and that they are played in the correct polarity.
 To do this:

-- a.
-The players should check that the letter marked on the boards corresponds with the table letter. - b.
-North and East should check the curtain card completed by their respective opponents in the same seat in the other room. - 2.3.6.
-Non-playing pairs: Non-playing members of a team are not allowed to watch their teammates playing. - 2.3.7.
-Finish of play: As each table finishes playing a match, players should leave the Room (Open or Closed) as quickly as possible, provided that at least two hours have elapsed since the start of play.
+a.
+The players should check that the letter marked on the boards corresponds with the table letter.

+b.
+North and East should check the curtain card completed by their respective opponents in the same seat in the other room.

+2.3.6.
+Non-playing pairs:

+Non-playing members of a team are not allowed to watch their teammates playing (except in the viewgraph theatre).

+2.3.7.
+Finish of play:

+As each table finishes playing a match, players should agree the score and leave the Room (Open or Closed) as quickly as possible, provided that at least two hours have elapsed since the start of play.
 Otherwise, all players must remain at the table until two hours have elapsed since the start of play.
-They may not watch play at other tables. - 2.3.8.
-Leaving the Playing Room: No player may leave the Playing Room (Open or Closed) during a match unless accompanied by a person designated by the Tournament Director.
+They may not watch play at other tables.

+2.3.8.
+Leaving the Playing Room:

+No player may leave the Playing Room (Open or Closed) during a match unless accompanied by a person designated by the Tournament Director.
 If any player leaves the Playing Room (unless as provided by §2.3.7. above) without permission of the Tournament Director, his team will be fined 2 VPs.
-This penalty is automatic. - 2.3.9.
-Authorized persons in the Closed Room: Authorized persons (exceptions by special permission of the Chairman of the Youth Committee) are: - a.
-Participants assigned to play in the room; - b.
-Tournament Directors; - c.
-EBL Operations Director; - d.
-Personnel needed to operate the tournament, including assigned scorers, monitors, board movers, etc.; - e.
-President of the EBL; - f.
+This penalty is automatic.

+2.3.9.
+Authorized persons in the Closed Room:

+Authorized persons (exceptions by special permission of the Chairman of the Youth Committee) are:

+a.
+Participants assigned to play in the room;

+b.
+Tournament Directors;

+c.
+EBL Operations Director;

+d.
+Personnel needed to operate the tournament, including assigned scorers, monitors, board movers, etc.;

+- e.
+President of the EBL;

+- f.
 Chairman of the EBL Youth Committee;

 - g.
-Chairman of the Tournament Appeals Committee; - h.
-Officer-in-Charge; - i.
-A maximum of two members of the Daily Bulletin staff to be named by its Editor, who will have to remain for the entire match in the Closed Room; - j.
-A maximum of four approved journalists who have been accredited by the President of the International Bridge Press Association (IBPA) or his designate, all of whom will have to remain for the entire match in the Closed Room; - k.
-Venue staff for provision of refreshments and room clean up. - 2.3.10.
-Scoring at the table: The 'BridgeMate' will be used for scoring all matches.
+Chairman of the Tournament Appeals Committee;

+- h.
+Officer-in-Charge;

+i.
+A maximum of two members of the Daily Bulletin staff to be named by its Editor, who will have to remain for the entire match in the Closed Room, and each of whom must watch at only one table;

+j.
+A maximum of four approved journalists who have been accredited by the President of the International Bridge Press Association (IBPA) or his designate, all of whom will have to remain for the entire match in the Closed Room, and each of whom must watch at only one table;
-At each table the North-South pair is responsible for entering the required data on the BridgeMate, whether this is undertaken by a member of the partnership or by the Captain, Coach or other designated person.
-The East-West pair or their Captain, Coach or other designated person is responsible for agreeing the score by keying in their confirmation.

-The official score will be that keyed in on the BridgeMate by North-South and agreed by East-West.

-Players and Captains are reminded that they are responsible for the accuracy of their own scores.

-Players may record these data on unofficial score cards provided, for their own use.
+k.
+Venue staff for provision of refreshments and room clean up.

-2.3.11.
-Recording the matches: There will be no recording at the table.
+2.3.10.
+Recording the matches:

-The hand records will be provided by the organizers.
+There will be no recording at the table.
+Hand records will be provided by the organizers.